sasaafanasienka/Carousel/readme.md

     ]
 ```
 - also, you need to use some settings:
-    - `gap` - gap between carousel items. type: number. (px)
+    - `gap` - gap between carousel items in pixels. type: number
-    - `itemsOnScreen` - how much items you need to see per view. type: number
+    - `itemsOnScreen` - how many items you need to see per view. type: number
     - `loop` - choose `true` if you need infinite slides in your carousel. type: boolean

-## _How to check, how it works right now:_
+## _How to check Carousel working:_

 Latest version of the project available on:
 https://sasaafanasienka.github.io/Carousel/